eamonnaobrien/Monomial/README.md

  reducing associated setup time}

 intrinsic IrreducibleClasses (p :: RngIntElt, m :: RngIntElt:
-  Soluble := true, Insoluble := true) -> []
+  Soluble := true, Insoluble := true) -> [], []

-{return representatives of conjugacy classes of irreducible subgroups of order m in GL(p, C), where p is 2 or 3, as lists of monomial and primitive groups; if either Soluble or Insoluble is false, then the corresponding groups are omitted; default for both is true.}
+{return representatives of conjugacy classes of irreducible subgroups of order m in GL(p, C), where p is 2 or 3, as separate lists of monomial and primitive groups; if either Soluble or Insoluble is false, then the corresponding groups are omitted; default for both is true.}

 A few examples: